Faculty of Engineering and Technology, Jamia Millia Islamia: Department of Mechanical Engineering

 The department offers eight-semester Bachelor of Technology (B.Tech.) course with an annual intake of seventy, four-semester Master of Technology (M.Tech.) course with annual intake of 18 and Doctor of Philosophy (Ph.D.) in Mechanical Engineering.
-M.Tech.
-Program is offered in three broad areas of Mechanical Engineering namely Production-Industrial Engineering, Machine Design and Thermal Engineering.
+M.Tech. programme is offered in three broad areas of Mechanical Engineering namely Production-Industrial Engineering, Machine Design and Thermal Engineering.
 The department has a student population of about 560 at UG, 40 at PG and about 44 at doctoral research levels.
-It also offers a four-year Bachelor of Engineering (B.E) (Regular-Evening) program in the evening with an annual intake of 70 for working diploma holders to up-grade their knowledge and skill.